-Academic growth is an indication of the progress that students in the school made over the past year.
+Academic growth is an indication of the progress that students in the school made over the previous year.
 The standard is roughly equivalent to a year's worth of growth for a year of instruction.
-Growth is reported for each school and each subgroup within a school as Exceeded Growth Expectations, Met Growth Expectations, or Did Not Meet Growth Expectations as measured by EVAAS, a statistical tool North Carolina uses to measure student growth when common assessments are administered.
+Growth is reported for each school as Exceeded Growth Expectations, Met Growth Expectations, or Did Not Meet Growth Expectations as measured by EVAAS, a statistical tool North Carolina uses to measure student growth when common assessments are administered.